Setup and Use SFTP to Connect to Your WordPress Site

 Getting your SFTP details

-In this area, you will see all of the users who have access to your website.
+In this area, if you are the account owner you will see all of the users who have access to your website.
 This is also where you’ll find your SFTP username and password.
-Please keep in mind, the username and password will not be the same as your MyPressable login information.
+Please keep in mind, that the username and password will not be the same as your MyPressable login information.

 To connect via SFTP, you will use the following login details: